KSVSC/MiniSQL-engine/README.md

 Make sure you maintain case consistency while giving the input-queries.
 Example, Use SELECT or select but not Select.

 ### Acknoledgement
-This was implemented as part of the Database Systems course at IIIT-Hyderabad.
+This was built as part of the Database Systems course at IIIT-Hyderabad.